ansys/pysimai/doc/source/api_reference/selections.rst

     coeffs.data  # is a list of results of each post-processings.

-Results for exportable post-processings (:py:class:`~ansys.simai.core.data.post_processings.GlobalCoefficients` and :py:class:`~ansys.simai.core.data.post_processings.SurfaceEvol`) can be exported in batch with the :func:`~ansys.simai.core.data.lists.ExportablePPList.export()` method:
+You can use the :meth:`~ansys.simai.core.data.lists.ExportablePPList.export()` method to export results for exportable postprocessings (:py:class:`~ansys.simai.core.data.post_processings.GlobalCoefficients` and :py:class:`~ansys.simai.core.data.post_processings.SurfaceEvol` instances) in batch:

 .. code-block:: python